Canonical decompositions for Poincar\'e duality pairs: Proof of the Main Theorem

-The first case is when $G(v)$ is conjugate to a subgroup of some group in $\partial G$.
-Note that this implies that no edge incident to $v$ has associated splitting dual to an essential torus.
+Note that this implies that no edge of $\Gamma_{n,n+1}$ incident to $v$ has associated splitting dual to an essential torus.
 As in section \ref{essentialannuli}, it will again be convenient to consider an aspherical space $M$ with fundamental group $G$ and with aspherical subspaces which correspond to $\partial G$ whose union is denoted by $\partial M$.
 Let $\Sigma$ be a component of $\partial M$ such that $G(v)$ is a subgroup of $\pi_{1}(\Sigma)$.
 As $\pi_{1}(\Sigma)$ must contain $G(v)$ with finite index, it is conjugate into some vertex group of $\Gamma_{n,n+1}$.
 Thus either $\pi_{1}(\Sigma)$ equals $G(v)$, or some edge incident to $v$ has associated group equal to $G(v)$.
 As the second case is impossible, $G(v)$ must equal $\pi_{1}(\Sigma)$.
 Consider the cover $M_{H}$ of $M$ with fundamental group equal to $H$.
 There will be a component of $\partial M_{H}$ which covers $\Sigma$ and has fundamental group $H$.
 As we already know that $M_{H}$ admits essential annuli which carry $H$, it follows that there is an essential annulus in $M$ which carries $H$ and has one end on $\Sigma$.
 Doubling such an annulus yields a torus in $DG$ which crosses the torus $\Sigma$.
 It follows that the $G(v)$--almost invariant subset $W$ of $DG$ associated to $G(v)$ is not peripheral in the $V_{0}$--vertex $V$ of $T_{n+1}(DG)$ which encloses $W$, so the argument in the preceding paragraph applies and shows that each $\partial H_{i}$ equals $L$.
 As above, it also follows that $G(v)$ splits over $\partial H_{i}$.
 Thus we have case 1) of Definition \ref{defnoftorustype}.